CodeCraftersAlliance/ArchKatas2024Spring/README.md

 - Microservice architecture will allow keeping services of the system discrete, enabling fault tolerance and high availability.
 - Event-driven architecture will enable real-time capabilities.
 Various components can subscribe to events and receive them as asynchronous messages. eg: a Live Alert can be immediately served to the User interface and parallelly this message can be queued and processed to the database, there by making it near real-time and decoupling them.
 - As in microservices, we have minimised data sharing among microservices, The Event driven module ( Alerts and Notifications) uses Telemetry Databases, while Manage Enclosures and Rules uses a GraphDB as it allows us to define complex relationships .
 The shared database style is suitable because Fishwatch MonitorMe needs to prioritize data integrity and maintainability over data isolation .
 - We have followed, Global-Regional Hybrid architecture for deploying our services.
-The deployment looks at a highlevel as shown below:
+The deployment looks at a high level as shown below:
 Decision for Global Regional Deployment model ADR can be found [GlobalRegionADR](./adr/adr_global_and_regional_deployment.md)
 ![DeploymentView](./img/Deployment_view.jpg)